Navigate Google’s New Rule on Duplicate Lookalike Lists

 FAQs

-Starting April 30, Google will block creating duplicate Lookalike lists via the Google Ads API and return an error code for any breaches.
-Google is enforcing a uniqueness check to prevent duplicates that have identical seed lists, expansion level, and country targeting.
+Starting April 30, Google will block the creation of duplicate Lookalike lists through the Google Ads API.
+Duplicate lists are identified when they use the same seed lists, expansion level, and country targeting.

 Comments